ericroberts/ericroberts.ca/_posts/2015-04-23-what-factories-are-hiding-from-you.md

 end
 {% endhighlight %}

-This test runs fairly quickly.
-0.0482 seconds to be precise:

-{% highlight bash linenos %}
-.

-Finished in 0.0482 seconds (files took 0.38182 seconds to load) 1 example, 0 failures
-{% endhighlight %}

-It still has to insert things into the database however.
-Also, this is running on my example code, which doesn't have a full Rails application, rather I just used ActiveRecord itself.
-It would be slower on the real thing.
+Doesn't look too bad, does it?
+Let's see what we can discover by refusing to use factories.

+## Without factories

-So now, as an exercise, we're going to write this without using factories at all.
+We're going to write this without using factories at all.
 This means we will have to provide all the data ourselves.
 I'm going to choose to do this with stubs.
 Here's what the same test looks like when we stub all of our data:

 {% highlight ruby linenos %}
 RSpec.describe Estimator do